eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 ## 2.9 Batch & correlation contract

 - Every layer MUST preserve order: the i-th response corresponds to the i-th request.
+A parser's verdict list and an operation's result list therefore have the same size as their input.
+- Every layer MUST query and write in batch, not once per entry: a lookup a batch shares — metadata, referenced entities, existing rows — is issued once for the whole batch.
+This applies to parsers and operation services alike.
 - New APIs MUST NOT introduce a client-supplied correlation index; request/response order is the correlation.
 Existing index fields are legacy and are not to be extended to new operations.

 ---